-5.8.76 Following the completion of construction (Year 1 of operation) there are eight locations where the Proposed Development will be visible to sensitive receptors, adversely affecting their visual amenity:

-- Residents within a few properties on the west side of Granborough - Users of a short section of a PRoW GRA 10/1 on the west side of Granborough - Users of PRoW GRA 2/2 as it approaches the Site from the west. - Users of PRoW GAR 1/1, GAR 1⁄2 and GAR 2/1 and as they pass close to the Site. - Users of PRoW ECL 4/2 as it climbs the valley side to the north. - A few residents within properties on the southern edge of Winslow. - Residents within a few properties at Botolph Claydon. - Walkers on Conduit and Quainton Hill 4km to the southwest. - 5.8.77 These effects can be reduced to an acceptable level within ten years through the landscape mitigation proposed.
+- 5.8.76 Following the completion of construction (Year 1 of operation) there are eight locations where the Proposed Development will be visible to sensitive receptors, adversely affecting their visual amenity: - Residents within a few properties on the west side of Granborough - Users of a short section of a PRoW GRA 10/1 on the west side of Granborough - Users of PRoW GRA 2/2 as it approaches the Site from the west. - Users of PRoW GAR 1/1, GAR 1/2 and GAR 2/1 and as they pass close to the Site. - Users of PRoW ECL 4/2 as it climbs the valley side to the north. - A few residents within properties on the southern edge of Winslow. - Residents within a few properties at Botolph Claydon. - Walkers on Conduit and Quainton Hill 4km to the southwest. - 5.8.77 These few viewpoints/receptors should be seen in the context of the many areas, including surrounding roads, footpaths and properties, where it will not be possible to see the Proposed Development.
+The adverse visual effects can be reduced to an acceptable level within ten years through the landscape mitigation proposed.
 The effects on visual amenity are summarised in Table 5.7.